 Doctor Muhammad Aslam took on the role of Consultant Pathologist and Clinical Lead at a North Wales hospital because he was looking for new challenges and opportunities.
 With the support of his health board, he’s not only transformed his department but also helped to modernise global pathology reporting.

-“When I started my medical training in 1995 I decided to specialise in pathology because I loved the colours, the microscopy, and the combination of art and science fascinated me.
+“When I started my medical training in 1995, I decided to specialise in pathology because I loved the colours, the microscopy, and the combination of art and science fascinated me.
 I moved to the UK from Pakistan in 2001 and finished my training in Merseyside where I worked in several hospitals before relocating to East Lancashire with my family 10 years ago.
-We were happy living in Blackburn but I needed a new challenge so relocated to North Wales.
+We were happy living in Blackburn, but I needed a new challenge so relocated to North Wales."

 “I’d definitely recommend Wales to other doctors as a fantastic place to work and live.
 There is very beautiful scenery in North Wales particularly, and you can have a very wonderful life here.
-At the weekends my wife and I take our three sons for walks and bike rides, or we just go sightseeing because the views are fantastic.
+At the weekends my wife and I take our sons for walks and bike rides, or we just go sightseeing because the views are fantastic.
 It’s wonderful for families here, there are lots of opportunities.
 The family working lifestyle is good too.
-I have given my team flexibility and some of them work from home on a laptop which they can to fit in with childcare commitments.
-It’s important to maintain a work life balance, and excellent that the health board and NHS in Wales provides you with the tools to do this.”
+I have given my team flexibility and some of them work from home on a laptop which can help fit in with childcare commitments.
+It’s important to maintain a work life balance, and excellent that the health board and NHS Wales provides you with the tools to do this.”